 1. Remote into the main IEM server or relay machine.

 3. Add the setting (_BESRelay_Log_Verbose) as a key to the client section of the registry:

 5. Set the value to 1

-Note: to disable verbose logging, set the setting to 0 and restart the BES Root Server service.
+Note: to disable verbose logging, set the setting to 0 and restart the BES Root Server or BES Relay service.

 Warning: Leave the verbose logging on only as long enough to troubleshoot the issue you are having in order to conserve on disk space and processing resources.